-Chunky Pandey On Failure: After Giving Blockbuster, I Had No Work; I Was Sitting At Home For A Year
+Chunky Pandey On Failure: After Giving Blockbusters, I Had No Work; Was Sitting At Home For A Year

 Chunky Pandey also asserted that after tasting stardom, it was hard for him to sit at home for a long time.
 The actor said, "You get into depression when you are sitting at home and have no work, especially after being at the top of your game... where you have seen the highs and people were chasing you."

-Off late, Chunky did films like Housefull, Begum Jaan and Saaho.
-On the work front, he will be seen next in Housefull 4 and Saif Ali Khan-Tabu starrer Jawani Jaaneman.
+Of late, Chunky did films like Housefull, Begum Jaan, and Saaho.
+On the work front, he will next be seen in Housefull 4 and Saif Ali Khan-Tabu starrer Jawani Jaaneman.

-On the personal front, Chunky is one happy father, whose daughter Ananya Pandey has recently made a début with Tiger Shroff and has already kick-started the shoot of her second project with Kartik Aaryan.
+On the personal front, Chunky is one happy father, whose daughter Ananya Pandey recently débuted alongside Tiger Shroff and has already kick-started the shoot of her second project with Kartik Aaryan.

 When An Angry Amitabh Bachchan DEFENDED Aishwarya Rai Bachchan & Said She Has The Right To Have Kids